wotbrew/relic/README.md

 spec: `[:const coll]`

-### Using indexes

-#### `:where`

-expressions can be maps, rows are matched by testing `[= k v]`. `v` must be a constant value. if the first expression is a map then an index will be consulted. e.g `[:where {:a 42, :b 42} ...]` will consult an index to discover rows where :a is 42 and :b is 42.

-This is mostly useful in updates/deletes and ad-hoc queries as joins always use indexes.

 ## Expression reference

 Relic expressions are the means by which computation on columns is performed.
 They ultimately compile to functions of rows, and in fact a function is a valid